kueben96/micro-frontend-react-saas/readme.md

 - Users can navigate around to different subapps using routing logic built into the Container
 - Users can navigate around **in** a subapp using routing logic built into the subapp itself
 - not all subapps require routing
+- Solution: Both Marketing and Container can have own routing library

 ### Req2: Sub-apps might need to add in new pages/routes all the time
 - new routes added to a subapp shouldn't require a redeploy of the container
+- Solution: Container Router decides based on routes, which MFE App to show and Marketing Router decides based on routes which page to show

 ### Req3: We might need to show two or more microfrontends at the same time
 - this  will occur all the time we have some kind of sidebar nav that is built as a separate microfrontend
+- Solution: if route "/" -> Containers Routing will decide which microfrontend to show

 ### Req4: We want to use off-the-shelf routing solutions
 - Building a routing library can be hard - we don't want to author a new one